knowl01/FoodHub-Order-Analysis/README.md

  # Code and Resources Used
  Python version 3.7
- Packages: Pandas, Numpy, matplotlib, seaborne
+ Packages: Pandas, Numpy, matplotlib, seaborn

  # Data Cleaning
  The data needed to be cleaned and these are the following changes taht were made;